Benny Moré: Conjunto Matamoros and Mexico

-He and other performers such as Amalia Aguilar appeared as themselves in the Ernesto Cortázar-directed 1949 film, "En cada puerto un amor", a film in the musical, comedy and drama genres.
+Moré and other performers such as Amalia Aguilar appeared as themselves in the Ernesto Cortázar-directed 1949 film En cada puerto un amor, a film in the musical comedy and drama genres.

 Return to Cuba

 During the spring of 1952, around April, Moré returned to Cuba.
-He was a star in Mexico, Dominican Republic, Panama, Colombia, Brazil and Puerto Rico, but virtually unknown on the island.
-His first Cuban recordings were with Mariano Mercerón & his Orchestra, including songs like "Fiesta de Tambores", "Salomón", "La Chola", etc. Moré began alternating between performances in the Cadena Oriental radio station and trips to Havana to record at the RCA studios in CMQ Radiocentro.
+He was a star in Mexico, the Dominican Republic, Panama, Colombia, Brazil and Puerto Rico, but virtually unknown on the island.
+His first Cuban recordings were with Mariano Mercerón & his Orchestra, including songs such as "Fiesta de Tambores", "Salomón", "La Chola", among others.
+Moré began alternating between performances in the Cadena Oriental radio station and trips to Havana to record at the RCA studios in CMQ Radiocentro.

 In Havana, Moré worked for the radio station RHC-Cadena Azul, with the orchestra of Bebo Valdés, who introduced the new style called "batanga".
 The presenter of the show, Ibraín Urbino, presented him as El Bárbaro del Ritmo.
 They offered him the opportunity to record with Sonora Matancera, but he declined the offer because he did not care for the sound of the group.
 After the batanga fell out of fashion, Moré was contracted by Radio Progreso with the orchestra of Ernesto Duarte Brito.
 In addition to the radio, he also performed at dances, cabarets and parties.
 When he sang in Havana's Centro Gallego, people filled the sidewalks and the gardens of the Capitolio to hear him.
 In 1952, Moré made a recording with the Orquesta Aragón with whom he would perform in dance halls.
 Orquesta Aragón was from Cienfuegos and was having trouble breaking into Havana and Moré helped them in this way.